UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 <!-- Anything else you want to say in your report.
 Can rename or remove this section. -->
 Procedural Generation Specifics:
 * Audio
 	* Harmonic progressions are chosen psuedo-randomly from a list of pre-defined progressions
 	* Notes are chosen psuedo-randomly given the current harmony, key, and the instrument's range
 	* Rhythyms are determined by randomly and recursively subdividing measures by powers of two, up to a recursion depth of 5.
 	* The key is chosen at random.
 	* The tempo is chosen at random between a maximum and minimum value.
+	* Synth instruments are chosen at random from the rsound/single-cycle library
+Notes:
+* The list of harmonic progressions is currently small, and all progressions are in minor keys.
+This is to assure all generated audio fits the atmosphere of the game.
+It is, however, very easy to add new progressions to the generator.

 Issues: